mithi/hexapod-robot-simulator/hexapod/ik_solver/README.md

 # - The point where the hexapod body connect with each hexapod leg (point p0 aka body contact)
 # - Where the hexapod leg should connect with the ground (p3 aka target ground point)
 #
-# Find / We want to solve for
+# We want to solve for:
 # - All the 18 angles (alpha, beta, gamma)
 # - All the 12 joint points (coxia joint p1) and (femur joint p2)